 Although it pained me, I had no choice but to cook two of them to preference for two people, and truth be told, cooking beef tenderloin past rare (medium rare is the limit), is sort of like pissing on the Alamo (bonus points for Ozzy reference?).
 I used to tell this person I used to know that if he kept ordering good cuts of steak well done, or even medium well, the chef just might spit on it.

-On the flip side, the other person likes his beef close to mooing (below), aka a good vet could probably bring it back to life, so I had to pull that one out a little early.
+On the flip side, the other person likes his beef close to mooing (super rare as in, a really good veterinarian could probably bring it back to life), so I had to pull that one out a little early.
 Doesn’t look too great, does it?
-Then again, I do love me some steak tartare, but ground beef is much easier, raw.
+Then again, I do love me some steak tartare, but ground beef is much easier to swallow, raw.

 All in all, this was one tasty challenge and there was not a crumb left (although I’ve got loads of beef tenderloin cuts in my freezer now).
 If you’d like the yummy recipes for Salmon en Croute and Beef Wellington, go HERE.